ilifu/ilifu_user_docs/docs/getting_started/submit_job_slurm.md

 7. To find your default account you can run the command `sacctmgr show User -p | grep ${USER}`, while the command `sacctmgr show Associations User=${USER} -p | cut -f 2 --d="|"` will show all your valid accounts.
 8. Request generic resource (per node).
 You will only use this if you are [running a GPU job](/getting_started/submit_job_slurm?id=notes-for-gpu-jobs).
 9. The filename can include `%j` which will be substituted with the job's ID.
+10. Most users can leave this parameter, however if you are working in more than one project you should set this to the appropriate account.
+To check your default account you can run the command `sacctmgr show users format=User,DefaultAccount -P | grep ${USER}`.
+If you wish to check all accounts associated with your username you can run the command `sacctmgr show association format=Account,User -P | grep ${USER}`.
-10. **Note that if you specify more memory or cores than is available on the nodes, or more nodes than are available on the cluster, _your job will never start but it will sit in the queue!_**
+11. **Note that if you specify more memory or cores than is available on the nodes, or more nodes than are available on the cluster, _your job will never start but it will sit in the queue!_**

 ### Notes for GPU jobs.